MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 Modern desktop deployment with Windows Autopilot helps you easily deploy the latest version of Windows 10 to your existing devices.
 The apps you need for work can be automatically installed.
 Your work profile is synchronized, so you can resume working right away.

-Using Windows Autopilot, you can convert Windows devices as showin in the following table:
+Using Windows Autopilot, you can convert Windows devices as shown in the following table:

 | Original OS version | Can be converted to either |
 | *** | *** |